danjokeny/ScholarshipApplication/README.md

 12.  added logger,config, express, Gruntfile, and index.js files
 13.  added users.js file in controllers
 14. Server successfully listening on port 3300
+15. PUT and GET(ALL) routes tested and working (console.log only -- no database)

 Change#2